fsjohnhuang/notebook/note/front_end/same-origin-policy.md

 1. can not set the top-level domain as value.(e.g. `document.domain="com"` is illegal)
 2. if `document.domain` is successfully set, the port part is also set to null.

-top-level domain(TLD), the first-level domain includs generic top-level domains(gTLDs) and country code top-level domains(ccTLDs) gTLDs, e.g. com,org,gov,edu,mil,net ccTLDs, e.g. hk,cn,uk,jp
-base domain, the second-level domain superdomain midea.com is the superdomain of www.midea.com. subdomain www.midea.com is the subdomain of midea.com. domain name is consist of labels and dots.(e.g. midea.com is consist of labels midea and com)

-hostname, is a domain name that has at least one IP address. n-level domain(e.g. first-level or second-level domain) refers the specific label of domain name. the second-level domain of www.midea.com is midea, but the third-level domain is www.

-DNS(Domain Name System) record, tells you how to use the domain name.
-Kinds of DNS records
-  A-record, is used when accesses website.
-  MX record, is used when delivers mail.
-  TXT record, is used to verify domain name ownership.

 [CORS(Cross-Origin Resource Sharing)](https://www.w3.org/TR/cors/)
 W3C and Web Application Working Group recommends CORS mechanism.